Cacti/plugin_thold/README.md

 * feature: Allow Threshold Notification Settings to be overwritten based upon Template setting.

+* feature: Set THOLD_* specific environment variables for script use

 * issue#182: When adding/removing list from a Threshold, Templated Thresholds should be ignored.

 * issue#268: Allow Device Association/Disassociation to set Thresholds Notification as well.